vncg/react-admin/docs/DataProviders.md

 `GET_MANY`           | Read a list of resource, by ids                 | `{ ids: {mixed[]} }`
 `GET_MANY_REFERENCE` | Read a list of resources related to another one | `{ target: {string}, id: {mixed}, pagination: { page: {int} , perPage: {int} }, sort: { field: {string}, order: {string} }, filter: {Object} }`

-Here are several examples of how react-admin can call the Data Provider with these types:
+Here are several examples of how vn-kooch-react-admin can call the Data Provider with these types:

 ```jsx
 dataProvider(GET_LIST, 'posts', {